vyruz1986/WifiNumericDisplay/README.md

 | ----------------- | --------------------------------- | ------------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | Digit segment		| [12 SMD LEDs per segment (200mcd)](https://www.sparkfun.com/datasheets/Components/YSD-1600AR6F-89.pdf) driven with 12V	| 10cm of [24V 240 LED/meter strip](http://s.click.aliexpress.com/e/3zjiyZV)	| These are larger, more powerful LEDs which are also denser positioned.	|
 | Segment driver	| [TPIC6C596](https://cdn.sparkfun.com/datasheets/Widgets/TPIC6C596.pdf) | [TPIC6B595](https://www.reichelt.de/?ACTION=3;ARTICLE=147328;SEARCH=tpic) | Compatible chip which can handle the extra current that out LED strip segments will draw |

+I will complete this section later with a description on how to make the display using 10cm LED strip pieces and an aluminium plate to mount them on.

 ## Flashing the firmware